Jitenda-singh/aida/aidafront/README.md

 After successful build, go inside build folder

-Upload all the files inside the build folder to AWS S3 bucket "aida-develop-front" by setting Permissions as "Grant public-read access".
+Go to AWS S3.
+Search for 'aida-develop-front' bucket.
+Upload all the files inside the build folder to 'aida-develop-front' bucket by setting Permissions as "Grant public-read access".

 Go to AWS CloudFront.
 Search for 'aida-develop-front'.
 Open the 'aida-develop-front' distribution.
 Go to Invalidations tab and Create invalidation by adding "/*" in object paths.